 These obligations can be attached to a planning permission to make acceptable development which would otherwise be unacceptable in planning terms.
 The land itself, rather than the person or organisation that develops the land, is bound by a Section 106 Agreement, something any future owners will need to take into account.
 Once created, they are a legal charge on the land and are registered by our Land Charges Team.

-The council operates the Community Infrastructure Levy in most areas with legal agreements required.
-This is to secure affordable housing and other necessary infrastructure to make development acceptable in planning terms.
+The council operates the Community Infrastructure Levy in most of the county, except the North Dorset area, but legal agreements are still required for certain types of infrastructure.
+This includes affordable housing and other necessary infrastructure to make development acceptable in planning terms.

 Protocol for planning obligations funding allocations